CLASS-SZ/class_sz/README.rst

 (Note that the second command must be 'make', and not 'make class' for the python wrappper to be compiled.)

+With more recent python/Setuptools version, the python wrapper may not compile, hence you may need to do:

+$ cd python

+$ pip install -e .

+(When everything seems broken, its often possible that several classy_sz are installed on your system and there is confusion.
+In this case you need to take great care on cleanup and making sure that when you load the module, it loads the files you just compiled!
+This is true for all code installations in general.)

 That's it!

 To check the install is fine, try "import classy_sz" in some python code.
 It shouldn't crash.

 Have a look at the notebooks https://github.com/CLASS-SZ/notebooks.
 They all use the python wrapper.